gaebar/social-media-blog-api/readme.md

 You SHOULD be creating and designing DAO and Service class to allow you to complete the project.
 In theory, you could design the project however you like, so long as the functionality works and you are somehow persisting data to the database - but a 3-layer architecture is a robust design pattern and following help you in the long run.
 You can refer to prior mini-projects and course material for help on designing your application in this way.

 # Conclusion
+I am confident in your abilities and look forward to seeing your implementation.
 Best of luck as you embark on this developmental journey!

 Ted Balashov